The-Back-Room/Aero7-11/README.md

 If you want the borders, you should go into Windhawk's advanced settings and add dwm.exe to the include list.

 >[!WARNING]
 >I recommend using light app mode and dark Windows mode.
 This does *NOT* have support for dark app mode.
-The Windows mode is unaffected, but most taskbar mods work better on dark base than light base.
+The Windows mode does not matter, but most taskbar mods work better on dark base than light base.

 ## Screenshot:
 ![image](https://github.com/user-attachments/assets/48751eb9-c8cf-402e-965e-22f5951d2337)